fsjoyti/dataeng-zoomcamp/README.md

 See homework3.docx in week3 folder for screenshots of my result and homework3.sql for queries I ran.

 See dlt_workshop folder to see the colab notebook and its outputs.

+See homework4.docx  in week4 folder for screenshots of my result and taxi_rides_ny for dbt code.